Food is a love language! And a powerful reinforcer.

 Usually for this tier, we are looking at dry & crunchy treats.
 Every dog’s exact preferences are unique, but here are some treats that are low value for most dogs.

-The Honest Kitchen's Food Clusters: Small Breed Blend - This food comes in fairly small pieces, is complete & balanced, and doesn't have a super greasy feel like most kibble does.
-About 116 kcal/ quarter cup.
+The Honest Kitchen's Food Clusters: Small Breed Blend - This food comes in fairly small pieces, is complete & balanced, and doesn't have a greasy feel like most kibble does.
+116 kcal/ quarter cup.

-Jiminy's Dog Food - This food is complete & balanced, doesn't have a greasy feel, and it made from sustainable insect protein!
+Jiminy's Dog Food - This food is complete & balanced, isn't greasy, and is made from sustainable insect protein.
 Good Grub: about 102 kcal/ quarter cup.
 Cravin' Cricket: about 95 kcal/ quarter cup.

 Medium value treats.